Colombia Backpacking Packing Checklist

 If you remember nothing else remember these few essentials

-This is important, in case you lose your passport
+( + photocopy, this is important in case you lose your passport)

 Again you may need these if you lose your passport

-In the form of cash, card, or travelers cheques
+(In the form of cash, card, or travellers cheques)

 Remember all boarding passes and travel documents and consider having photocopies of these